mosscodes/google-homepage/README.md

 This caused a ton of misstyling errors before I realized this was happening.
 If looking at an element's styles, make the screen the size you want it and pop out the developer tools window so that it doesn't interfere by changing the screen size.

-<span> has differing function than <div>. <span> keeps all elements in line with one another, which has it's uses, like the footer.
+A span tag has a differing function than a div tag.
+A span tag keeps all elements in line with one another, which has it's uses, like the footer.